Art experiences of 2025

 My year began by playing around with various mediums and materials.

-Within the first 2 weeks there were sketchings, digital snowscapes (dedicated to California fires), completing collage works and finishing my experiments with natural paper dyeing.
-The natural dyeing was the most tedious of all but also an exciting experience.
+Within the first 2 weeks there were sketchings, digital snowscapes (dedicated to California fires), paper collages, and finishing my experiments with natural paper dyeing.
+The natural dyeing was the most tedious of all but also an exciting experience!

 By then the Amerillys started blooming.
 The RED was striking, and for the next couple weeks, i saw myself capturing it, trying hands on watercolors, gauche, digital scribbles and photography.
-While rendering there felt a connection- to the Flower, the plant but also with the Color- a vermillion + crimson with tones of maroon at the center.
+While rendering there felt a connection to the Flower, the plant but most of all the Color- shades of vermillion + crimson and tones of maroon at the center with delicate highlights of chrome yellow

 Colors affect us more than we realise?
 Or maybe we undervalue its presence in our bio-chemical/ psychological well-being?